 For this reason, many physicians file immigrant petitions during the service period but defer adjustment of status, including one-step filings, until after the Conrad 30 obligation has been completed or is close to completion.
 Timing should be evaluated carefully on a case-by-case basis.

 Conrad 30 cases sit at the intersection of J-1 compliance, H-1B strategy, state-level discretion, and long-term green card planning.
-Small errors in timing or sequencing can permanently limit a physician’s options.
-Kennedy Law approaches Conrad 30 cases with a strategy-first mindset, not a form-filing approach.
+Small errors in timing or sequencing can permanently limit a physician’s immigration options.

 Copyright © 2025 Kennedy Law, LLC - All Rights Reserved.